 Nhoma Camp is a tented camp near the Bushman San village of Nhoq’ma.
 The camp is owned and managed by Arno and Estelle Oosthuysen who have been working with this community since 1999.

 The tents all have shade from lovely Zambezi teak trees and the thatch and poles were bought from the local community who helped build the camp.
 Members of the community also work in the camp.
-This is the real reason for staying here – the cultural experience centred on the Bushmen and the village.
+This is the real reason for staying here – the cultural experience centred on the San people and the village.

 The Camp and village is within a conservancy which allows the Zu’/Hoasi people to hunt for food using their traditional methods and with tools created in the traditional way.
-Guests may join the Bushmen as they set off on a hunt, always accompanied by a translator.
+Guests may join the San as they set off on a hunt, always accompanied by a translator.
 They will show you how they have lived in the past and how they utilize the bush for food and medicine.

 In the afternoon, the entire community participates in traditional games, which is followed by the Giraffe or Elephant healing dances.
 If you are lucky, you may see one of the participants fall into a trance where he or she believes they are being spoken to by their ancestors.